ssstonebraker/braker-scripts/README.md

 braker-scripts
 ==============

-Scripts written by Steve Stonebraker for Administration
+Scripts written by Steve Stonebraker for Administration & Simluations

 ==============
+###ddos_ntp.pl
+NTP Reflection and Amplification attack simlator

+Requires:
+* Net::RawIP
+* System capable of sending raw packets

+###listmodules.pl
+Displays currently installed perl modules

 ###install_mod_security_2.7.4.sh
 This has only been tested on an Ubuntu precise (12.04) server.
 This script will: